The 8 Best Blockchain Frameworks for Development

-If asked, what is the best platform for blockchain development it will be very hard to get the answer immediately.
+If asked, what is the best framework for blockchain development it will be very hard to get the answer immediately.
 The longer people are engaged in research and development in the blockchain field, the more tools and solutions occur, and sometimes it can be really hard to pick an appropriate one.
 Due to a number of blockchain application possibilities, and various fields of its usage, type of the blockchain frameworks should also change.

 First of all, let’s establish the purpose of your project.
-If the aim is to make a blockchain app based on the public network, so bring your attention to Ethereum, Tezos, EOS and Tron.
+If the aim is to make a blockchain app based on the public network, so bring the attention to Ethereum, Tezos, EOS and Tron.

 |Name of the platform||Network type||Consensus mechanism||Pricing||Supported technologies for node||Supported technologies for smart contracts|